ellucian-developer/experience-ethos-examples/today-classes-graphql/README.md

 ## Today's Classes Extension

-This extension includes a card which displays a student's classes which meet today.
+This extension includes a card that displays a student's classes that meet today.

 For details regarding the extension see: [readme](extension/README.md)